neongreen/haskell-ex/week5/README.md

   * Add foreign keys.

   * Allow optional type constraints on columns.
 Use them to report more errors, as well as to store data more efficiently.

+And finally, keep in mind that having implemented this task is more important than having done it “all by yourself” – so ask questions, Google, and don't hesitate to steal others' ideas if they're good.